AP PHOTOS: Women’s World Cup highlights

 The Women’s World Cup in Australia and New Zealand is showcasing some of the best soccer on the planet — and some of the best photographs.
-Associated Press photographers are covering every match at the month-long tournament, including wins by Australia, England, Spain and Sweden to advance to the semifinals.
+Associated Press photographers are covering every match at the month-long tournament, which is coming to an end with the final between England and Spain on Sunday.
+This gallery includes a selection of some of the best images from the England-Australia and Spain-Sweden semifinals.

 AP PHOTOS: Women’s World Cup highlights